mgreiler/se-unlocked/Transcripts/EP_65_Harshit_Chitalia.md

 [00:31:04] **Harshit:** So, the key things that came out of the voice of the developer survey, some of the key things that were a little surprising for me were that one of, let me start with the first one.
 Developers are, I mean, we've been talking about this.
 But even developers know about it, that they are fixing only 32% of the vulnerabilities that exist in the environment today.

 So, out of three vulnerabilities that are being found, only one third is, I mean, only one is getting kind of fixed.
 I would say not a surprising factor, but the ratio is quite surprising, right?
 I mean, we knew that we are not fixing everything, but just one third, it seems like quite a bit.
 Especially these are all B2B applications or B2C applications where, you know, is actually generating a lot of money and revenue.

 The other thing that came out of this is a one third of the overall vulnerabilities that are reported by some of these scanners are also just noise.
 So now, clearly, the scanning companies also need to do a lot better here because if they feel that they're reporting false positives on that high level, right?

 Because at the end of the day, most scanners are just rules, right?
 They kind of check for patterns or check for things.
 And so, if those are not really highly accurate or don't cover a lot of cases, then it becomes a problem as well.
 So we see that, you know, developers are not too happy about it, that, you know, there are so many vulnerabilities which are just basically noise.

-And then the other thing was that, you know, they found that they are actually pushing code, which is vulnerable.
+And then, the other thing was that, you know, they found that they are actually pushing code, which is vulnerable.
 Like, 42% of the developers push vulnerable code once per month.
 So now, this was also something interesting that they know that the code is vulnerable, but they still are going and pushing it.